webix-hub/docs/data/api/refs/ui.textarea.md

 {{api
+- api/link/ui.textarea_$comparevalue_other.md - compares the old value of the control with the one that is going to be set
 - api/link/ui.textarea_$getsize_other.md - returns the current size of the component
 - api/link/ui.textarea_$getvalue_other.md - called each time when component need to get value from related html input
 - api/link/ui.textarea_$height_other.md - current height of the view
+- api/link/ui.textarea_$preparevalue_other.md - adjusts the value that is going to be set to the format expected by the control
 - api/link/ui.textarea_$render_other.md - code called after rending control
 - api/link/ui.textarea_$rendericon_other.md - renders icon for the control
 - api/link/ui.textarea_$renderinput_other.md - called each time when component need to paint control's input